 A reminder of prejudice

 I’d like for a moment to remind readers of the word ‘speciesism’.
 Speciesism, in the simplest terms, is a prejudice whereby we modify our attitude and behaviour towards other individuals depending solely on their species.
 In practice, speciesism results in the denial or withholding of rights to other individuals, based on this arbitrary distinction.
 In the same way that racism differentiates unfairly on the basis of race, sexism on the basis of gender, ableism on the basis of physical ability, speciesism differentiates unfairly on the basis of species.
-We’ve all seen the convoluted explanations that are dredged up; ‘intelligence’, ‘less awareness’ ‘bred for eating/eggs’milk’ , ‘human superiority’ etc. Regardless of whatever complex explanations we invent to attempt to make our own behaviour sound acceptable to others, and significantly to ourselves, they all boil down to the same thing.
+We’ve all seen the convoluted explanations that are dredged up; ‘intelligence’, ‘less awareness’ ‘bred for eating/ for eggs/ for milk’ , ‘human superiority’ etc. Regardless of whatever complex excuses we invent to attempt to make our own behaviour sound acceptable to others, and significantly to ourselves, they all boil down to the same thing.
 We are asserting that our interests – whatever they may be – are more important than theirs, and we have brute force and technology on our side.

 Most of us don’t consider it acceptable to inflict unnecessary harm on our fellow humans under any circumstances.
 We would certainly be disgusted and outraged to find someone who considered it acceptable to harm and kill other people simply because they seemed less intelligent, or because their physical or mental abilities were somehow compromised, or because of their nationality or gender and so on.
 Yet every one of these is a frequent ‘justification’ for animal use expressed by apparently intelligent people who seem completely unaware of the slightest trace of irony in their words.